pluginsGLPI/doc/source/oauthimap/index.rst

    Microsoft is gradually removing the TLS 1.0 and 1.1 protocols for all Microsoft 365 applications.
 In order to keep your collector running, you need to add the **Oauth IMAP** plugin, which is available in the marketplace.

 .. tip::
    The Oauth tokens for the collector, retrieved during authentication with Azure by the OauthIMAP plugin, are “offline” tokens that delegate authorisation to a third-party application (GLPI).
 These tokens provide a renewal code that will be used by the application to renew them automatically without user intervention.
-You will therefore not be asked to re-authenticate after the 1st authorisation request (unless you change your password at a later date).
+You will therefore not be asked to re-authenticate after the 1st authorisation request.

 Source and Download
 -------------------